sindhupallavi14/alarm-clock/README.md

 2. Click on the "Set Alarm" button.
 3. The set alarms will be listed below.
 You can delete an alarm by clicking the trash icon.

-## Live Demo
-You can access the live demo of this project [here](https://sindhupallavi14.github.io/alarm-clock/).